-An extremely large side-by-side model with ample interior space.
+Large side-by-side model with ample interior space.
 Streamlined, contemporary styling complements modern homes and custom kitchens.
 Built-in automatic ice maker and quality filtration system.
-Glass shelves are spill-resistant and configured for optimal organization.
+Glass shelves resist spills and are configured for optimal organization.
 Available in stainless, black, and panel.

 Price falls on the higher end of the spectrum.
 No on-door water or ice dispenser.

 A huge capacity.
 Exterior water dispenser measures ounces.
 Has an automatic ice maker and excellent filtration system.
 Also comes in traditional stainless finish.
 Nice size on vegetable and fruit drawers.
 Good design and configuration of storage space.

 A very wide fridge at 48 inches– make sure you have the space.
 Although rare, the ice maker has been known to malfunction.
 Expensive.